tca2/birdseyevyu/README.md

 At this time, we are using this package in an experimental sense, and recommend those looking for a more-developed package consider using {datavyur} instead of this package.

+## Questions/to do

+### Necessary to address

+  - what is the core functionality of the package?
+  - what problems exist where it comes to usign data created in datavyu, and how can this package speak to those problems?

+## Maybe worth addressing

+  - running the Ruby script from within R
+  - setting up templates/importing data

+## Probably out of scope

+  - interacting directly with datavyu, given the Ruby API (and the challenge of running Ruby code from within R)